Tivix/k8s-ecr-secret/README.md

 to generate secret it uses:
   - aws cli to get password
-  - script to pare kubeconfig pass as variable
+  - script to parse kubeconfig pass as variable
   - kubectl to delete/create secret

 # Usage